C. J. Prosise

-Calvin "C. J." Prosise Jr. (born May 20, 1994) is an American football running back who is a free agent.
-He was drafted by the Seattle Seahawks in the third round of the 2016 NFL Draft.
-He played college football at Notre Dame.
+Calvin "C. J." Prosise Jr. (born May 20, 1994) is an American former professional football player who was a running back in the National Football League (NFL).
+He was selected by the Seattle Seahawks in the third round of the 2016 NFL draft.
+He played college football for the Notre Dame Fighting Irish.

-Early years
+Early life

 Prosise attended Woodberry Forest School in Madison County, Virginia.
 He played safety and wide receiver in high school.
 He was rated by Rivals.com as a three-star recruit at safety.
 He committed to the University of Notre Dame to play college football over offers from Penn State, North Carolina, Vanderbilt, Virginia Tech, among others.

 College career

 After redshirting his first year at Notre Dame in 2012, Prosise played in all 13 games as a wide receiver and on special teams his redshirt freshman year in 2013.
 For the season, he had seven receptions for 72 yards.
 As a sophomore in 2014, he played in all 13 games and made six starts.
 He had 29 receptions for 516 yards and two touchdowns and led the team in special teams tackles with 11.
 Prior to his junior year in 2015, Prosise was moved to running back.
 After a season-ending injury to Tarean Folston versus Texas, Prosise became the starter.
 In his first start against Virginia, he rushed for 155 yards with a touchdown.
 In his second start against Georgia Tech, he rushed for 198 yards and three touchdowns, including a 91-yard rushing touchdown which was the longest in Notre Dame Stadium history.
 Prosise continued adding big performances throughout the season.
 He recorded 100 receiving yards at Clemson, rushed for 129 yards (6.1 avg) and three touchdowns against Navy, and rushed for 143 yards and two touchdowns against USC, before being slowed down by injury, limited him to only 13 carries over Notre Dame's last five games.
 He finished the season rushing for 1,032 yards on 156 carries (6.6 avg) and 11 touchdowns, and 28 receptions for 308 yards and one touchdown.

-Following Notre Dame's loss against Ohio State in the Fiesta Bowl, Prosise announced he would forego his remaining eligibility and enter the 2016 NFL Draft.
+Following Notre Dame's loss against Ohio State in the Fiesta Bowl, Prosise announced he would forego his remaining eligibility and enter the 2016 NFL draft.